Cat & Dog Teeth Cleaning in Fairfax, VA

 You brush, floss, and use mouthwash every day to keep your mouth healthy, but your pet can’t do the same for themselves.
 Bad breath isn’t normal for our pets, and it’s certainly not a sign of a healthy mouth.
 Cats and dogs need routine dental care to prevent plaque buildup and gum disease, a common condition in which tartar creeps below the gum line and causes serious damage to the teeth and gums.
-That’s why pet dental care is an essential service at Town & Country Animal Hospital in Fairfax.
+That’s why cat and dog teeth cleaning is an essential service at Town & Country Animal Hospital in Fairfax.

 Our Dental Services